 - 22. Groundwater Recharge pits and Rainwater Harvesting Structures will be developed and installed in the project area.
 Groundwater recharge pits along the primary and secondary existing natural drainage channels will be created.
-Rainwater harvesting structures will be constructed in all probable locations namely Government offices and/or premises, public schools, shopping complex, public parks and/or community open spaces. - 23.
-The draft resettlement plan is prepared based on the available preliminary design for the project.
-This document will be updated and reconfirmed for final involuntary resettlement impacts after completion of detailed measurement surveys (DMS) in sections ready for implementation as part of Service Improvement Plan by the construction contractor.
-The draft and final resettlement plan will be reviewed and upon receipt of approval from ADB, disclosed on implementing agency and ADB websites.
+Rainwater harvesting structures will be constructed in all probable locations namely Government offices and/or premises, public schools, shopping complex, public parks and/or community open spaces.
+Final design and locations is awaited for ground water recharge pits and rainwater harvesting structures. - 23.
+This resettlement plan has been updated based on the detailed design for the project.
+This document has been updated and reconfirmed for final involuntary resettlement impacts after completion of detailed measurement surveys (DMS) in sections ready for implementation as part of Service Improvement Plan by the construction contractor.
+The updated resettlement plan, upon receipt of approval from ADB, will be disclosed on implementing agency and ADB websites.
 Civil work will be taken up only after compensation payment to affected persons, as per approved entitlement matrix.
 The implementing agency will be responsible for handing over the project land/site to the contractor free of any kind of encumbrance. - 24.
 Measures to avoid and minimize the Involuntary Resettlement Impacts: To avoid and minimize the involuntary impacts the UIRUDP proposes to use the government lands wherever available and right of way of roads owned by the government agencies for augmentation and development of all the project assets and associated ancillaries as mentioned in the project description.
 The sewer pipes are proposed to be laid along existing available ROW.
-Construction contractor will ensure prior consultation with the community residing beside the construction site and shops in the area if the impact on access ramp is unavoidable. - 25.
-Livelihood impacts will be avoided in busy market areas to the permanent shops in the areas like Dehra Khas, Kargi Chowk, and Pathribagh.
-Work will be executed in night hours to avoid the impacts, pipes lines in narrow roads and commercial areas mentioned above will be laid in phased manner with the due consultation with the shop owners and nearby residents.
-Civil works will be executed in small stretches in section-to-section phases.
-Noise level will be kept under 55 dB (A) as per noise pollution (regulation and control) rules 2000 as per the Environmental Management Plan.
-All safety norms would strictly be adhered to, taking into consideration the magnitude of work and the sensitivity of the location.
+Construction contractor with PMDSC and PIU-UIRUDP has organized consultation with the community residing beside the construction site and shops in the area.
+It is discussed with the Contractors that through good engineering practices like providing ramps, wooden planks, alternative access, the impacts can be minimized to the roadside shops and businesses.7